» BLACK WIDOW SPIDER PICTURE

 black widow spider egg picture

-In a month or so, the baby spiders grow and tear the sacks, getting away from their mother to start their own arachnid life.
-They are so small that they can take use of the air currents to travel away.
+In a month or so, the baby spiders grow and tear the sacks, getting away from their mother to start their own arachnid lives.
+They are so small that they can make use of air currents in order to travel away.

 Back to brown recluse spider home